antara-99/antara-99/README.md

 - ⚡ Fun fact: ...

  -->
- I’m currently pursuing my Bachelor's in Computer Science and Engineering.
+ Pursuing my Bachelor's in Computer Science and Engineering.

  📫 How to reach me: karankaram@rknec.edu